AMA Kit Setup Flow

 Overview of the AMA Kit setup flow.

-The AMA Kit requires a third-party device to execute a setup flow when a user is setting up a new device for the first time.
+The AMA Kit requires a Bluetooth device to begin a setup flow when a user is setting up a new device for the first time.
 The setup flow includes the following high-level tasks:

 - Download and install the Alexa app, if the user hasn't already installed it.